- Yellow, semi-flat, sweet, open pollinated

 Walla Walla has been a customer favorite for years, and the pride of Washington State.
 A French soldier brought the first seed from Corsica, Italy.
-This is our best selling long day onion but since it matures so early it can be grown in intermediate day areas as well.
-Sweet as the Vidalia or Texas Supersweet so eat them quickly.
+This is our best selling long day onion, but it can also be grown in intermediate day areas since it matures so early.
+Sweet as the Vidalia or 1015Y Texas Super Sweet, so eat them quickly.

 The total price of your onion plant order will be determined at checkout.
 Pricing is based on the total number of bunches purchased (see chart to the left).

 Based on 9 review(s) | Write your own review

 - posted by Mark in Indiana on 2013-09-02 23:40:30